A Museum with a Mission

 In September of 2016, after a few years of hard work and a very successful internet crowdfunding campaign, the museum was able to transport a former Czech air force Tupolev Tu-154M aircraft from Prague to Kunovice.
 The aircraft, named “Nagano Express”, was used to fly the Czech gold medal winning Olympic ice hockey team home from the 1998 Winter Olympics in Nagano, Japan.

-With the amount of money raised through the crowdfunding project, the museum will be able to do a great deal of work on the aircraft and make it a very impressive display piece once complete.
+With the amount of money raised through the crowdfunding project, the museum was able to do a great deal of work on the aircraft and make it a very impressive display piece in their collection

-The museum was able to afford a fresh set of fasteners to reassemble the aircraft with and has enough money to give the aircraft a fresh coat of paint and a full interior refurbishment that will include an audio visual presentation.
-The museum will also be able to provide concrete hardstands for the aircraft so it does not sink into the ground once put on display.
+The museum was able to afford a fresh set of fasteners to reassemble the aircraft with as well as enough money to give the aircraft a fresh coat of paint and a full interior refurbishment that included an audio visual presentation.
+The museum was also be able to provide concrete hardstands for the aircraft to keep it from sinking into the ground.

 In 2017, the museum unveiled to the public a one of a kind new exhibit in the form of the Let/Zlín Z-37 TM.
 The aircraft was a one off modification of the Z-37 T agricultural aircraft to test the type’s suitability for military close support missions in the mid 1980s.